13 Ich bin ein Berliner

 Shaun and Magda exchanged a secret look, but neither raised any objections.

 He was a quick walker.
 Magda did her best to keep up, but was generally two or three steps behind.
-It soon became obvious that he had few interests outside the SPD and the walk to the Berlin Wall gave him the opportunity to share his encyclopaedic knowledge of German current affairs.
+It soon became obvious that he had few interests outside politics and the SPD.
+The walk to the Berlin Wall gave him the opportunity to share his encyclopaedic knowledge of German current affairs and it didn’t seem to concern him that he was doing all the talking and they were doing all the listening.

-Shaun tried initially to include Magda, but as the day wore on Uli addressed himself almost exclusively to Shaun.
-Shaun tried to hold Magda’s hand at one stage, but her disapproving look was enough.
-When her constant yawning and discontent became obvious even to Uli, he suggested that they take a tram back to his apartment and have something to eat.
+As the walk continued Uli addressed himself almost exclusively to Shaun.
+Shaun tried to hold Magda’s hand at one stage, but her firm and unmistakable reluctance was not to be countered.
+When her constant yawning and bored expression became obvious even to Uli, he suggested that they take a tram back to his apartment and have something to eat.
 Shaun sat on the tram, looking quite pleased with himself: The dreaded Uli had turned out to be quite a nice guy and his potency as a competitor could safely be discounted.

 “Gedachtniskirche at eight,” he suggested sure of her willingness to meet.